0xPolygon/polygon-docs/docs/zkEVM/get-started/state-sync-snapshots.md

     So, there will be no need for snapshots.

-    As a result, this document will soon be deprecated … or maybe be moved to the legacy section of the zkEVM docs (if the team so decides).
+    As a result, this document will soon be deprecated.

 Follow the instructions below to run a fast state sync on a node database using the relevant snapshot.
 Snapshot URLs are available in the [snapshots subsection](#snapshots) below.